 Maintaining auto or boat upholstery requires not only washing and periodic wipe-downs of your boat’s upholstery but also one or two annual deep cleanings.
 Why?
 Professional cleaning of your upholstery will help prevent unnecessary erosion and buildup of mold and mildew as well as help to extend the lifespan of your upholstery.
 Regular cleaning will help maintain your upholstery.
-But, having it professionally cleaned at least once per year will help your upholstery last longer, especially if you ask us to apply our DuPont Teflon® Carpet Protector to cloth upholstery to protect it from dirt and stains and vinyl protectant to vinyl upholstery to help keep it from cracking and peeling under the sun’s ultraviolet rays.
+But, having it professionally cleaned at least once per year will help your upholstery last longer, especially if you ask us to apply our Carpet Protector to cloth upholstery to protect it from dirt and stains.
 Champion Carpet Care Company offers upholstery cleaning and restoration services for cars, boats and RVs including complete interior restoration, bimini tops and boat covers on any class of boat as well as cleaning of headliners (vinyl, wool broadcloth, or foam backed).

 RV Upholstery & Carpet Cleaning